-My primary physician (Dr. V) had stated that surgery was not an option – too many tumor sites, too close to my heart and major blood vessels.
-Dr. M confirmed agreed.
+My primary physician (Dr. V) had stated that surgery was not an option — too many tumor sites, too close to my heart and major blood vessels.
+Dr. M agreed.

 Dr. M provided the above treatment selection algorithm to inform the discussion.
 As shown by the highlighted decision path, primary viable treatments were:

-Both options would rev up my immune system by increase tumor-attacking T-Cells in body tissues.
-In action, the fundamental difference is that IL-2 works by stimulating the production of T-cells (put foot on the accelerator), whereas IPI binds to the suppressor T-lymphocyte antigen-4 (CTLA-4), decreasing the dampening the action on T-Cell production (take foot off the brake).
+Both options would rev up my immune system by increasing tumor-attacking T-Cells in body tissues.
+In action, the fundamental difference is that IL-2 works by stimulating the production of T-cells (put foot on the accelerator), whereas IPI binds to the suppressor T-lymphocyte antigen-4 (CTLA-4), decreasing the dampening action on T-Cell production (take foot off the brake).

 Dr. M recommended IL-2 treatment under the care of an oncologist who specializes in this care.
 He explained that IL-2 doesn’t work in all cases, but when it does work, IL-2 is capable of providing a durable remission (many year remission) from metastatic melanoma.
-Ipi, when it works, is also is capable of providing a remission, but Ipi may provide a shorter remission.
-Side affects of IL-2 are reversible and less dangerous than Ipi.
+Ipi, when it works, is also capable of providing a remission, but Ipi may provide a shorter remission.
+Side effects of IL-2 are reversible and less dangerous than Ipi.
 Treatment with IL-2 does not rule out nor negate future treatment with Ipi, should the IL-2 fail to subdue the tumors.

 I appreciated this recommendation together with the clear reasoning and decided to proceed.

 We met with Dr. C shortly thereafter.
 He concurred with the advice of Dr. M and recommended that we begin IL-2 treatment as soon as practicable.
-He warned that IL-2 treatment is rugged, meaning that it requires up to six weeks in the hospital, has several unpleasant side-effects, and provides no guarantee of success.
+He warned that IL-2 treatment is rugged, meaning that it requires up to six weeks in the hospital, has several unpleasant side effects, and provides no guarantee of success.
 He also stated that additional tests would be required to determine if I was qualified to take IL-2 treatment.

 Additional physiological tests were performed to ensure that I was qualified for IL-2.
 These included: